oliviawestmacottssw/SSW.Rules.Content/rules/branding---do-you-know-when-to-use-an-overlay-on-images/rule.md

 ---

-Sometimes the photo you want to share is not ideal to include texts and/or your logo.
+​​​​​​​​Sometimes the photo you want to share is not ideal to include texts and/or your logo.
 Adding overlays on these images creates a professional look to any photo, helps to hide messy desks or floors if needed, and it gives it a consistent contrast and feel to the post.

 It’s a good way of adding text to a photo as well following your branding guidelines at the same time.

-See some bad and good examples from SSW's social media below:
+​See some bad and good examples from SSW's social media below:

 [[badExample]]
 | ![ Bad Example – An overlay could have made this post look nicer ](badexampleandreas.png)